junxit/us-congress-bills-115/bill.md

     - **(E)** make other recommendations, as appropriate, for improving the National Suicide Prevention Lifeline generally, which may include—
       - **(i)** increased public education and awareness; and
       - **(ii)** improved infrastructure and operations.

+## § 4.
+No additional funds authorized

+No additional funds are authorized to be appropriated to carry out this Act.
+This Act shall be carried out using amounts otherwise authorized.